Lou Anders

-Lou Anders is the author of the Thrones & Bones series of middle grade fantasy novels.
-Anders is a Hugo Award-winning American editor, a Chesley Award-winning art director, an author and a journalist.
+Lou Anders is a US-based author, known for the Thrones & Bones series of middle grade fantasy novels.
+Anders is a Hugo Award-winning editor, a Chesley Award-winning art director, a journalist, a children's author, and a tabletop roleplaying game designer.
+In 2021, Anders launched Lazy Wolf Studios to publish tabletop roleplaying game material set in the world of his novels.

 Early life

 Lou Anders is originally from Birmingham, Alabama, but has lived in multiple cities in several states.
 In 2003, he returned to Birmingham, Alabama having moved there from Los Angeles via San Francisco.